Risk-Aware Path Planning for Ground Vehicles using Occluded Aerial Images

 The occluded regions in such scenarios are undesired and efficient path planning requires the information about the underlying region.
 We propose a learning-based framework to infer these regions and use the predicted navigable regions for path planning.
 This approach would also eliminate the need of capturing images from multiple viewpoints.
-We propose using a learning-based framework to make these predictions over the likely navigable regions in the scene and perform navigation accordingly, while considering the uncertainty in the predictions.
-Specifically, we use an automated approach to identify occluded areas of interest, inpaint these areas with a deep learning network, identify navigable regions using a semantic segmentation network over the updated image using another deep learning model, and perform a risk-aware path prediction between two points on the image.
+As learning-based methods may not perform well over previously unseen data, we include the prediction uncertainty in the planning framework.
+Specifically, we use an automated approach to identify occluded areas of interest, inpaint these areas with a deep learning network, identify navigable regions using a semantic segmentation network over the updated image, and perform a risk-aware path prediction between two points on the image.

-Following are the main contributions of this paper: \begin{enumerate} \item We propose a path planning framework consisting of an automated masking procedure based on road markers, an image inpainting network to replace the masked part of the image, and a risk-aware planning pipeline using a semantic segmentation network.
-This framework is designed for aerial images with perspective projections, but can be extended to other camera views with obstacles in the scene. \item We compare the proposed masking and inpainting approaches with other traditional approaches to provide the rationale for these choices and summarize their pros and cons. \item We show the effect of user-defined risk-aversion on levels path planning outcome with and without the occlusion removal and demonstrate the benefit of our framework. \end{enumerate}
+Following are our main contributions to this work: \begin{enumerate} \item We propose a planning framework for aerial images with occlusion, consisting of an automated masking procedure, an image inpainting network to replace the masked region with the underlying scene, and a risk-aware path planner. \item We compare the proposed masking and inpainting approaches with other traditional approaches to provide the rationale for these choices and summarize their pros and cons. \item We show the effect of user-defined risk-aversion levels on the planned paths with and without the occlusion removal and demonstrate the benefit of our framework. \end{enumerate}

 Our experiments show that this framework can help with planning through occluded, but potentially navigable areas.